Skipped to content anchor

 Keep in mind that many leases set special conditions to meet.
 For example, a car lease could stipulate how many kilometres you can drive annually, and charge you an additional fee at the end of your lease if you exceed that amount.

-Withdraw from your RRSP
+Utilize your TFSA or Withdraw from your RRSP

 The Canada Revenue Agency’s Home Buyers’ Plan and Lifelong Learning Plan let you withdraw from your Registered Retirement Savings Plan (RRSP) without paying taxes, in order to buy your first home or pay for education.
 However, remember that the money you take out won’t be growing tax-free for your retirement, and you will have to pay it back within a specific amount of time.